 Gun violence in schools is a problem at the forefront of the minds of parents, educators and law enforcement.
-In 2021 alone, there have already been at least 43 incidents of gunfire on school grounds, resulting in 12 deaths and 19 injuries nationally.
+In 2022, there were over 300 shooting incidents on school grounds – the highest level recorded.

 Safety at school hinges on timely, informed response.
 In Florida, Alyssa’s Law provides for the implementation of a silent alarm system to help alert first responders to a situation quickly and without escalating the situation.
 This type of legislation is expected to quickly spread to other states.